Request For Information (RFI) Process in Construction

 An efficient Requests For Information (RFI) process enables to answer the questions rapidly.
 Issues and problems can be solved quickly with a well-managed RFI process.
 On the other hand, delayed and unanswered RFIs may damage the relationship between the client and the contractor.

-Writing efficient and explanatory Requests For Information (RFI) helps to save time, reduces costs and improves quality in the construction projects.
-By the help of software, it is easy to manage your project’s Requests For Informations (RFI’s).
+Writing efficient and explanatory Requests For Information (RFI) helps to save time, reduces costs, and improves quality in construction projects.
+With the help of software, it is easy to manage your project’s Requests For Informations (RFI’s).